xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 Configuring URPF comes at a cost in term of scale on some of the NCS5500 family members.
 It will be detailed extensively in this article.
 That's why it's important to understand what are the benefits of enabling this features.

 As explained in the defintion section above, the loose mode simply verify that source addresses of the packets received on an interface are part of the routable space.
-So overcome this "protection", it's fairly easy for an attacker to pick source addresses part of existing routes when forging the packet instead of totally random addresses.
+To bypass this "protection", it's fairly easy for an attacker to pick source addresses part of existing routes when forging the packet instead of totally random addresses.

-We invite the operators to check how much traffic is currently dropped the URPF loose mode if it's enabled on existing routers.
-Example on an ASR9000:
+We invite the operators to check how much traffic is currently dropped by the URPF loose mode if they have it enabled on production routers.
+Example to check this on an ASR9000:

 <div class="highlighter-rouge">
 <pre class="highlight">